 Ramesh N. Shah is our Chairman and was appointed to our board of directors in July 2005.
 Mr. Shah is based in New York.
-In addition to his role as Chairman of the Board, he mentors our North American sales team and manages key external stakeholder relationships.
-He was also the interim chief executive officer of our BFSI business unit (excluding WNS Assistance) prior to Mr. Arjun Singh's appointment as the chief executive officer of our BFSI business unit in November 2006.
-Prior to WNS, he was the chief executive officer for the Retail Banking division at GreenPoint Bank and has held senior positions at American Express, Shearson and Natwest.
+In addition to his role as Chairman of our board of directors, he mentors our North American sales team and manages key external stakeholder relationships.
+Prior to WNS, he was the chief executive officer for the retail banking division at GreenPoint Bank and has held senior positions at American Express, Shearson and Natwest.
 Mr. Shah received a Master of Business Administration from Columbia University and a Bachelor of Arts degree from Bates College.
-The business address for Mr. Shah is 420 Lexington Avenue, Suite 2515, New York, New York 10170, USA.
+The business address for Mr. Shah is 420 Lexington Avenue, Suite 2515.
+New York, New York 10170, USA.

-Neeraj Bhargava is a co-founder of WNS (Holdings) Limited and Group Chief Executive Officer and was appointed to our board of directors in May 2004.
+Neeraj Bhargava is our co-founder and Group Chief Executive Officer and was appointed to our board of directors in May 2004.
 Mr. Bhargava is based in Mumbai, India.
-Mr. Bhargava's responsibilities as Chief Executive Officer include executing our business strategy and managing the overall performance and growth of our organization.
-Mr. Bhargava co-founded WNS (Holdings) Limited in 2002 and served as the President and Group Chief Financial Officer before becoming our Group Chief Executive Officer in May 2004.
+Mr. Bhargava's responsibilities as Group Chief Executive Officer include executing our business strategy and managing the overall performance and growth of our organization.
+Mr. Bhargava served as our President and Group Chief Financial Officer from 2002 until May 2004 when he became our Group Chief Executive Officer.
 Mr. Bhargava received a Master of Business Administration from the Stern School of Business, New York University, and a Bachelor of Arts degree in Economics from St. Stephen's College, Delhi University.
 The business address for Mr. Bhargava is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli West, Mumbai 400 079, India.

 Jeremy Young was appointed to our board of directors as a nominee of Warburg Pincus in May 2004.
-Mr. Young held various positions at Baxter Healthcare International, Booz, Allen & Hamilton International and Cellular Transplant/ Cytotherapeutics before he joined Warburg Pincus in 1992.
+Mr. Young is based in London.
+He held various positions at Baxter Healthcare International, Booz, Allen & Hamilton International and Cellular Transplant/ Cytotherapeutics before he joined Warburg Pincus in 1992.
 He received a Master of Arts degree in English from Cambridge University and a Master of Business Administration from Harvard Business School.
 He focuses on business services and is also a director of Fibernet Communications, Warburg Pincus Roaming II S.A and e-Verger Limited.
-The business address for Mr. Young is Warburg Pincus International LLC, Almack House, 28 King Street, St. James, London, SW1Y 6QW, England.
+The business address for Mr. Young is Warburg Pincus International LLC, Almack House, 28 King Street, St. James, London SW1Y 6QW, England.